 Levels of diversity within advertising agencies have shown mild improvements, however, more must be done to achieve parity.
-This is according to findings from the IPA’s annual Diversity Survey, published this week.
+This is according to findings from the IPA’s annual Diversity Survey.

 The Survey details the gender and salary split of individuals within agencies by seniority, as well as showing the percentage of BAME employees in agencies.

 o There has been a marginal increase in women in C-suite roles* year-on-year, from 30.3% in 2016 to 30.9% in 2017.
 Over the longer term, this has increased steadily from 23.3% in 2006, when the industry was first surveyed.

 o In creative agencies, within the C-suite*, 30.4% of roles are occupied by females, while in media agencies, this figures stands at 31.8%.

 o In 2017, 12.9% of individuals are from a BAME background.
 This is up marginally from 12.0% in 2016, however, looking at the longer term, these figures are double 2007 levels (6.1%).

 o In creative agencies, 10.7% of employees are from a BAME background while in media agencies the percentage stands at 15.0%.